zwbetz-gh/minimal-bootstrap-hugo-theme/README.md

 * Optional
 * If present, your apple touch icon will display when users bookmark your page
 * Put the apple touch icon in the root of your site, i.e. put it under `static/apple-touch-icon.png`
 * It must have the extension of `.png`.
-See below link for helpful online tool
+See below link for apple touch icon converter/generator tool
 * <https://realfavicongenerator.net/>
 <br><br>